 Dunkirk real estate includes a variety of single-family homes, with many on half-acre to 3-acre lots.
 You'll find a diverse array of homes for sale in Dunkirk, Maryland, including Colonials, ranch-style homes, Cape Cods, and an occasional contemporary-style home.
 The Dunkirk Town Center features many three- and four-bedroom homes built in recent decades.
 The Ferry Landing Woods neighborhood is situated right along the Patuxent River and offers waterfront living.
 Apple Greene, Tall Oaks, and Twin Shields are additional Dunkirk neighborhoods for potential home buyers to explore.

 Transportation and Travel

-Residents of Dunkirk, MD, enjoy easy access to everything from rural pleasures to the culture and history of the nation's capital.
+Residents of Dunkirk, enjoy easy access to everything from rural pleasures to the culture and history of the nation's capital.
 Southern Maryland Boulevard is a major route through Dunkirk.
 Bus routes link those living in Dunkirk, Maryland, to significant shopping, employment, and medical areas.
 For example, the Dunkirk Route provides weekday service to the local marketplace, a shopping center and the Sunderland Park and Ride, which allows residents to park in a lot then easily travel into a major city via public transportation.
 The Maryland Transit Administration (MTA) offers commuter bus service to Washington, D.C., and other population centers.